 We want to hear from you

-We want your feedback to help us inform investigations and assessments for the supporting infrastructure required for Stage One.
+We want your feedback to help us inform investigations and assessments for the supporting infrastructure required for SRL East.
 Answer the intervention and ventilation, power supply substation and stabling facility surveys to let us know what’s important to consider in planning and design, and the impacts that concern you the most.

 Intervention and ventilation facility survey

-Have your say: Stage One intervention and ventilation facility
+Have your say: SRL East intervention and ventilation facility

 An intervention and ventilation facility will be built at Mount Waverley, near High Street Road and Elm Grove.
 This facility will provide fresh air ventilation into the tunnels and an emergency access and exit point to the surface.

 This facility will be similar to emergency service access points that currently exist in the City Loop.
-It will be essential to the safe operation of Stage One of Suburban Rail Loop, serving several important purposes:
+It will be essential to the safe operation of SRL East, serving several important purposes:

 - Ventilation – supplying fresh air to the tunnels to keep temperatures comfortable and provide cooling around trains